SubPointSolutions/spmeta2.contoso/README.md

 spmeta2.contoso
 ===============

-SPMeta2.Contoso is a banch of samples for SPMeta2 library.
+SPMeta2.Contoso is 'getting started' project full of samples for <a href='https://github.com/SubPointSolutions/spmeta2'>SPMeta2 library</a>.
 Is has step-by-step guide how to provision particular SharePoint artifact (such as field, web, custom action, list and so on) as well as more complicated scenarios - pushing web hierarchy with lists and pages and so on.

 Check SPMeta2.Samples.Provision project, in particular HelloWorldProvision and ScenariosProvision classes.